 Mt.
 Whitney via the Mountaineer's Route

 Mt.
 Whitney in the spring is every bit as strenuous as Mt.
-Rainier.
-All participants must be in very good physical condition.
-The need to train for this climb cannot be overstressed!
-For several months prior to the start of the climb, training should include lots of long, slow distance runs over hilly terrain, an hour or more in duration.
-Add additional weekend outings carrying a heavy pack (50-60 lbs) up steep hills or stairs.
+Rainier and as such, all participants must be in very good physical condition.
+For several months prior to the start of the climb, training should include lots of long, slow distance runs or hikes over hilly terrain, an hour or more in duration.
+Add additional weekend outings carrying a heavy pack (50-60 lbs.) up steep hills or stairs.
 These sessions should gain 2-3,000 feet over 3 or more miles.

 It would also be helpful to get out during the winter and practice snowshoeing with a pack on steeper slopes.
-This is not required, but prior experience with snowshoes will make the approach hike the first two days easier.
+While this is not required, experience with snowshoes will make the approach hike the first two days easier.

 Safety is our number one priority.
 We make no guarantees with respect to the program objectives.
 Many circumstances, including weather and abilities of yourself or other climbers may inhibit you from reaching the summit.
 Our goal is to give each of our customers the best experience we possibly can, regardless of the weather, route conditions, or time of year.